Digital-Methods-HASS/Au682983_Schioenning_AntonDrasb-k/README.md

-# GitHub Repository for Homework Assignments by Anton Drasbæk Schiønning in Cultural Data Sciecne
+# GitHub Repository for Homework Assignments by Anton Drasbæk Schiønning in Cultural Data Science